IFRS 9 - Financial Instruments (2 days)

 This course is beneficial to preparers and users of IFRS financial statements.
 The participants will learn the principles in IFRS 9, and its application.

-- Classify and measure the financial assets according to the three categories defined in IFRS 9
+- Classify and measure financial assets under the three categories in IFRS 9

-- Analyse the impact of IFRS 9 on the classification of financial assets in IAS 39, including embedded derivatives
+- Analyse the impact of IFRS 9 on the classification of financial assets, including embedded derivatives

-- Classify and measure the financial liabilities according to the two categories defined in IFRS 9
+- Classify and measure financial liabilities under the two categories in IFRS 9

 - Evaluate the principles of fair value measurement in IFRS 13

 - Apply the principles in relation to de-recognition of financial assets